The Zen of Inbox Infinity

 The first step is to get your email off your cell phone and only access it from your computer.
 Don’t worry, if there’s ever an actual emergency, your family and friends can text you, or believe it or not, make a phone call and speak with you directly.

 2.)
-Stop giving out your email address to stores or anyone else you don’t really care to hear from
+Stop giving out your email address to people you don’t care to hear from

 This includes both Radio Shack, Olive Garden, and crazy Uncle Charlie who insists on forwarding every joke and piece of internet humor that crosses his desk.
 (Note: this does not include any websites that starts with “Skinny” and ends in “Artist”)